Ilie Bărbulescu (linguist): Early decades

 Born in Bucharest, Bărbulescu attended Cantemir Vodă Gymnasium and Saint Sava National College in his native city.
 After graduating in 1891, Bărbulescu entered the University of Bucharest, earning a degree in history in 1895.
 He completed his studies of history and philology at the universities of Zagreb, Prague, Leipzig, Berlin and Vienna.
 He took a doctorate from Zagreb in 1899, with a specialty in Slavic languages.
 From 1900 to 1905, he was deputy director of the State Archives in Bucharest, publishing a number of studies, including: Cercetări istorico-filologice ("Historical and Philological Research", 1900), Studii privitoare la limba și istoria românilor ("Research into Romanian Language and History", 1902), Vechile relații ale Principatelor Române cu Croația ("Ancient Relations between the Romanian Principalities and Croatia", 1903).
 These were followed in 1904 by Fonetica alfabetului cirilic în textele române din sec. al XVI-lea și al XVII-lea ("Phonetics of Romanian Cyrillic in 15th- and 16th-century Texts", an expanded version of his doctoral thesis), and in 1906 by Problemele capitale ale slavisticei la români ("Key Issues in Romanian Slavistics").
 Some of his voluminous essays were also taken up by the magazine Convorbiri Literare.

 In 1905, he played an important role in the creation of a Slavic languages department at the University of Iași.
 As seen by historian Radu Mârza, he was ambitious and vain, desirous of academic promotion, and determined to eclipse his former professor, Ioan Bogdan, who held a similar post at Bucharest.
-(The latter always denied he was in competition with his former student.)
+(The latter always denied he competed with his former student.)
 Bărbulescu's objective was to secure a far more prestigious job than the one he held at the archive.
 He had failed to obtain a position teaching old Romanian literature at Bucharest, and Bogdan had not offered his assistance.
-Bărbulescu then turned his attention to Iași, probably having been informed that discussion about a new department was underway.
+Bărbulescu then turned his attention to Iași, probably having been informed that a discussion about a new department was underway.
 Around that time, as a distinguished member of the local Conservative club, he also replaced the defunct Spiru Prasin at the helm of Evenimentul newspaper.
-Being overwhelmed by his scholarly work, he failed to maintain its profile, and he was later replaced by Emil Severin, in turn replaced by Rudolf Șuțu.
+Being overwhelmed by his scholarly work, he failed to maintain its profile, and he was later replaced by Emil Severin, who in turn replaced by Rudolf Șuțu.